 Pentecostal-Charismatic concursus is defined primarily in supernatural terms, that is, in the expectation of miracles and supernatural manifestations.
 A supernatural understanding of concursus, or an understanding of concursus is supernatural terms, especially that which characterizes the Pentecostal-Charismatic movements, supposes that God "elevates creatures to a way of acting to which their nature with its faculties is inadequately proportioned, although it may be raised to the same by a special divine operation" (Boedder 1902:1).
 According to a supernatural notion of concursus, God concurs supernaturally with the creatures and "makes use of them as ministerial or instrumental causes for the extraordinary divine operation known by the name of miracle" (Boedder 1902:1).
 Culpepper notes that Pentecostals and Charismatics often place disproportionate emphasis on the "bizarre, unusual, the dramatically miraculous elements, as if power is to be identified with these and these alone" (Culpepper 1977:75).
 For Pentecostals and Charismatics, the ability of human beings to work signs and wonders is intrinsically linked with the power of the Holy Spirit.
 Williams (1996) argues that "there is a vital connection: if the church truly operates in the power of the Spirit, there should be supernatural manifestations" (Williams 1996:149).
-Further, Williams asserts that as Pentecostals and Charismatics work miracles on earth, it is not their own doing but "God's doing as God works through human beings" (Williams 1996:151).
+Further, Williams 1996:151).
 Such notions of supernaturalism that conceive of God intervening to empower and work through human beings form the primary characteristic of concursus in Pentecostal-Charismatic movements.

-However, according to Olson (2006), the statistics of miracles presented by Pentecostal-Charismatic evangelists and faith healers are "inflated and stories of exaggerated if not invented" (Olson 2006:28).
+However, according to Olson (2006), the statistics of miracles presented by Pentecostal-Charismatic evangelists and faith healers are "inflated and stories of if invented" healings exaggerated not (Olson 2006:28).
 Similarly, "overemphasizing the power of the Spirit often leads to bitter disappointment and disillusionment when that power is not evidently and immediately manifested" (Anderson 2004:198).
 Culpepper argues that the Pentecostal-Charismatic tendency to assume that certain gifts provide evidence of divine power is a false assumption (Culpepper 1977:87).
 In like manner, Menzies (2000) argues that "giftedness is not necessarily linked to spiritual maturity", a principle that "serves as a warning against being too awed by displays of spiritual power.
 Spiritual gifts are not necessarily a mark of spiritual leadership" (Menzies 2000:181).
 Further, Macchia (2002) acknowledges that "pneumatology must not be confined to the realm of the miraculous but must also be expanded to include God's providential work through natural processes and efforts" (Macchia 2002:1136).
 Therefore, while Pentecostal-Charismatic movements have over-emphasized the miraculous and unusual, Pentecostal scholars recognize that their pneumatology and consequently, their notion of concursus, must be broader in scope.
 As Mesle